Multiple vector-valued, mixed norm estimates for Littlewood-Paley square functions: Introduction

 As we will see, unlike (\ref{treia}), the proof of Theorem \ref{mainth} is far from being routine, and it is based on the {\it helicoidal method} developed by the authors in \cite{BM1}, \cite{BM2}, \cite{BM3} .
 The question addressed and answered by Theorem \ref{mainth} surfaced out quite naturally in our recent works \cite{BM1}, \cite{BM2} and it is related to an open problem of Kenig on mixed norm estimates for paraproducts on polydisks.
 See also our recent expository work \cite{BM4}, in particular Theorem 5 there.

 Some particular cases of (\ref{mainest}) were known in the scalar case, that is when $L^Q = \C$.
 The case when all the entries of the $d$-tuple $P$ are equal to each other is the well known multi-parameter case studied by Gundy and Stein in \cite{GS}.
 More recently, Hart, Torres and Wu have proved the case when $N=1$ and $d=2$, again, in the scalar situation \cite{hrw}.
+Even more recently, the case $N=1$ was extended in \cite{anisHardySpMixedNormLP} to arbitrary dimensions, also in an anisotropic setting.

 The central point of the paper will be the proof of our main Theorem \ref{mainth} based on techniques from \cite{BM1}, \cite{BM2} and \cite{BM3}.
 We split the presentation into two distinct parts.
 In the first part, we consider the case when all the square functions $S_{d_j}$ for $1\leq j\leq N$ are one dimensional, that is when $d_1= ... = d_N =1$.
 Notice that in this case $N=d$.
 The proof of this case represents the core of the present article.